How Do I Get an Offer in Compromise Approved: Mastering the IRS Offer in Compromise and Reducing Tax Debt

 Special Circumstances

 Special circumstances, such as economic hardship or unique financial challenges, can significantly impact the minimum offer amount you need to submit.
-Exceptional situations, like long-term illness or significant financial obligations, may also affect the amount required.
+Exceptional circumstances, like long-term illness or significant financial obligations, may also affect the amount required.

 What Happens During the Evaluation Period